 Our expectations can make or break our ability to deal with things.
-If you expect your toddler to act irrational and out of control in their emotions at times, then you will not be disappointed when they lose it.
+If you expect your toddler to act irrationally and out of control of their emotions, you will not be disappointed when they lose it.
 But if you expect them to act like a 15-year-old, you will be.
 So above all things, know that it is normal for them to lose it.

 2. Distract when they’re emotionally spent.

 As a licensed therapist, I used to think that good parents always addressed the emotional needs behind a meltdown.
 Then I learned that sometimes there is no reasoning with a toddler who wants a donut in the middle of a zoo.
-So sometimes our best bet is to distract their minds instead of trying to reason through the issue.
-Then after all is settled down, you can try and address the things that were important from a meltdown.
+Sometimes, our best bet is to distract their minds instead of reason through the issue.
+Then, after all is settled down, you can try and address the important things from a meltdown.
 But on the spot is often not the right time.

 3. Keep calm and carry on.

-You know how a sneeze seems to spread through a room?
-Well anger does the same thing.
-As hard as it may be to show love to your kids when you’re angry, if you want to help your child through their frustration, you cannot join in.
-You can help regulate your child by remaining calm instead of yelling back, which is always the temptation.
-It’s hard to want to keep yelling when someone seems very calm looking back at you.
+Do you know how a sneeze seems to spread through a room?
+Well, anger does the same thing.
+As hard as it may be to show love to your kids when you’re angry, you cannot join in if you want to help your child through their frustration.
+You can help regulate your child by remaining calm instead of yelling back, which is always a temptation.
+It’s hard to want to keep yelling when someone looks pretty calm looking back at you.

 4. Talk quietly.

-Respond in a voice that is firm yet gentle and not loud.
-This makes it where your child has to lower their voice to hear you.
+Respond in a voice that is firm yet gentle and not loud.1 This makes it so your child has to lower their voice to hear you.
 And helps you remain calm yourself.
-Try not raising your voice the next time you are frustrated.
+Try not to raise your voice the next time you are frustrated.
 It is hard to continue escalating!
 This is the same for our children.
-They don’t want to keep yelling when someone is quietly responding to them.
+They don’t want to keep yelling when someone quietly responds to them.
 So simple.
 Yet so effective.